Download the PHP package craftcms/shopify without Composer

 , and status

-, each Shopify product element contains the following mappings to its canonical Shopify Product resource:
+, each Shopify product element contains direct accessors for these canonical Shopify Product attributes:

 Attribute | Description | Type |